rust-lang/reference/src/introduction.md

 See the [scope chapter] for a detailed explanation of what constitutes the Reference.

-## What *The Reference* is not

-This book does not serve as an introduction to the language.
-Background familiarity with the language is assumed.
-A separate [book] is available to help acquire such background familiarity.

-This book also does not serve as a reference to the [standard library] included in the language distribution.
-Those libraries are documented separately by extracting documentation attributes from their source code.
-Many of the features that one might expect to be language features are library features in Rust, so what you're looking for may be there, not here.

-Similarly, this book does not usually document the specifics of `rustc` as a tool or of Cargo. `rustc` has its own [book][rustc book].
-Cargo has a [book][cargo book] that contains a [reference][cargo reference].
-There are a few pages such as [linkage] that still describe how `rustc` works.

-This book also only serves as a reference to what is available in stable Rust.
-For unstable features being worked on, see the [Unstable Book].

-Rust compilers, including `rustc`, will perform optimizations.
-The reference does not specify what optimizations are allowed or disallowed.
-Instead, think of the compiled program as a black box.
-You can only probe by running it, feeding it input and observing its output.
-Everything that happens that way must conform to what the reference says.

 ## How to use this book

 This book does not assume you are reading it sequentially.
 Each chapter generally can be read standalone, but will cross-link to other chapters for facets of the language they refer to but do not discuss.